Access to Natural and Organic Foods For All

 The $59.95 membership fee is actually very reasonable for one year.
-If you sign up now they are giving an additional 20% discount on your first 3 orders.
+If you sign up now they are giving a $20 shopping credit with your membership.
 And if you need help with the membership fee they have a program that will assist with that.
 They also offer a ton of freebies and extra discounts almost daily.

 The annual membership fee is charged AUTOMATICALLY after 29 days if you do not cancel after your first order.
 If you do not want to continue the membership you MUST CANCEL it before 30 days. ) They explain it well on their website– excerpted here:

 By joining Thrive Market as an annual member, you’ll be joining hundreds of thousands of Americans across the country who are already enjoying wholesome products at wholesale prices.
 Because of the membership, we don’t have to mark up our products like other retailers and can pass along those savings to our members.
 As a result, the average member makes back their $59.95 annual membership fee (that’s just $5/month) in savings in just 2 orders.
 For each paid membership, Thrive Market provides a free membership to a family in need, teacher, veteran, or first responder.
 Together we can make healthy options affordable and accessible to everyone.